harvard-dce/zoom-recording-ingester/README.md

 1. Packages each function and uploads the zip files to your s3 code bucket
 1. Builds the CloudFormation stack defined in `template.yml.
-1. Releases an intitial version "1" of each Lambda function
+1. Releases an initial version "1" of each Lambda function

 Use `stack.update` to modify an existing stack.